CiiDub/scripting_tricks/readme.md

 The best way to install this package is to download/clone it where you might keep projects and install it with the commands above.

-You can however download and install it manually if you know what you are doing.
+You can however download and install it by copying or moving the files manually.

 ## Text Filters
 - __Align Assignments__